wizeline/wize-docs/onboarding/README.md

 </table>

 To simplify both first day setup and move-out (see [Transition](#transition), below) we pre-provision this area with monitors.

+#### Target-team Exception

+On occasion, one or more new-hire(s) may arrive just before their (expected) first assignment project is scheduled to begin.
+When this happens and existing employees with the same (expected) assignment are available, it may be advantageous to have the existing employees be [Coaches](#coach) and/or [Volunteers](#volunteer) on the onboarding project with the new-hire(s) to give all the opportunity to 'gel' as a team _before_ the (expected) external project begins.

+To support this 'gelling' and simplify post-onboarding [transition](#transition), the onboarding team may wish to seat the 'target team' together in their actual team area rather than the usual new-hires/onboarding area described [above](#physical).

 ### Activity